AI @ Toyota

 2015 Q4

-Toyota established new AI research initiatives focusing on factory scheduling, traffic management, and goods delivery to improve operational efficiency.
+Toyota established new AI research programs focusing on factory operations, car scheduling, and traffic management.